Number of new citizens hits 5-year high under Trump administration, despite Dem criticism

 U.S. Citizenship and Immigration Services set a five-year high in 2018 for the number of people who took the oath of citizenship – despite heated criticism from Democrats about the Trump administration's immigration policies.

 That criticism largely centers on President Trump's immigration rhetoric, his push for a border wall and policies cracking down on asylum applications and more.
-But according to a report released late last week by the USCIS, a branch of the Department of Homeland Security, the administration has processed citizenship applications at a rapid clip.
+But according to a report released late last week by USCIS, a branch of the Department of Homeland Security, the administration has processed citizenship applications at a rapid clip.

 USCIS processed just under 850,000 naturalization forms in 2018 and swore in almost 757,000 people as new citizens.
 The number of new citizens marked a 6 percent increase from 2017 and a 16 percent rise from 2014 when just over 653,000 people became U.S. citizens.